Jean O’Leary — Part 2

-On March 26, 1977 Jean O’Leary, the co-executive director of the National Gay Task Force, led a delegation of lesbian and gay rights activists to the White House for the first time to meet with President Jimmy Carter’s senior staff.
-The landmark meeting was arranged through Midge Costanza, who was Assistant to the President for Public Liaison.
-(Midge Costanza was the first woman to be named an assistant to the president.)
+From Eric Marcus: On March 26, 1977, Jean O’Leary, the co-executive director of the National Gay Task Force, led a delegation of lesbian and gay rights activists to the White House for the first time to meet with President Jimmy Carter’s senior staff.
+The landmark meeting was arranged through Assistant to the President for Public Liaison Midge Costanza—the first woman to be named an assistant to the president.

 It’s difficult now to imagine what a breakthrough moment the White House meeting was, but at the time it was national news.
-Attending the meeting was Frank Kameny, who led the first protests outside the White House in 1965 and is featured in a Season One episode, which you can listen to here.
+Attending the meeting was Frank Kameny, who led the first protests outside the White House in 1965 and is featured in this MGH episode.

-If you haven’t yet listened to Part 1 of Jean’s interview, which covers her life at a convent and a now legendary conflict in 1973 with trans icon Sylvia Rivera, you can listen here.
-That’s also where you’ll find information and resources about Jean’s life as an activist.
+If you haven’t listened to the first part of Jean’s interview, which covers her time at a convent and a now legendary 1973 conflict with trans icon Sylvia Rivera, you can find it here, along with additional information about Jean’s life and activism.

-To learn more about the White House meeting, have a look at the resources that follow below.
+To learn more about the White House meeting, have a look at the resources below.

-To learn more about Midge Costanza’s life, you can find a brief biography of her here.
+Learn more about Midge Costanza’s life in this brief biography.
 Her New York Times obituary can be found here.
-For a deeper dive, read A Feminist in the White House, a 2016 biography of Midge Costanza by Doreen Mattingly.
+For a deeper dive, read A Feminist in the White House, a 2016 biography of Constanza by Doreen J. Mattingly.

 And we’re back with the second part of my interview with Jean O’Leary.